 Move It!: Expressive movements with classical music by Peggy Lyman & John M. Feierabend

-Granted, this is one of those things that is much easier considering the fact that I have 4 digital keyboards.
+Granted, this is one of those things that is much easier because I have four digital keyboards.
 If having multiple pianists is a challenge, you could consider having students play along to the ensemble using a variety of percussion instruments and then rotate taking turns at the piano.

-Since we only spend 10-20 minutes doing ensemble work, it’s important that it’s almost sight-readable for all students in the class.
+Since we only spend 10-20 minutes doing ensemble work, it must be almost sight-readable for all students in the class.

-Miss Dorla also has a lot of wonderful pyramid piano ensemble arrangements that have multi-level scores available for each piece.
-I’ve only recently discovered Miss Dorla and haven’t had a chance to use them myself but I can’t wait because they are an absolutely brilliant idea!
+Miss Dorla also has a lot of wonderful pyramid piano ensemble arrangements with multi-level scores available for each piece.
+I’ve only recently discovered Miss Dorla and haven’t had a chance to use them myself, but I can’t wait because they are a brilliant idea!

 Other resources I’ve used extensively over the years include:

-Four-part scores with a conductors score, and optional accompaniment.
-These ensembles can be set up using 2 or four keyboards.
+Four-part scores with a conductor score and optional accompaniment.
+These ensembles can be set up using two or four keyboards.
 Using the recommended MIDI sounds for each part can spice up the ensemble even more.

 Similar to the Hal Leonard series, the Alfred ensemble book includes four-part scoring and electronic sound suggestions.
 Both correlate leveling to their corresponding publisher method books.

 These have been a hit this year and work great during a group class.
 We tack one or two ensembles each class; they sound really cool when put together.